Daytime routine for newborns

 Your baby might want a short play.
 Newborn play can be just a quiet cuddle or a song.

-Night-time newborn routine
+Night-time routine for newborns

 Check your baby’s nappy.
 Change it if it’s wet or soiled.
 Try to keep noise and light down.